The strategic choice of logo: wordmarks vs. monograms vs. symbols

 First, take a moment to picture in your head some of the wordmark logos you see on a regular basis.
 Google, Nordstrom, Disney, and IKEA come to mind for me.
 Despite only using type they all look very different from each other, and manage to capture something about the essence of their respective brands.
 Distinction is how your wordmark logo makes an impact and builds recognition for you.
 Now let’s unpack what goes into the design of a good wordmark.

 Naturally, the most important element is going to be the typography itself.
 Specifically:

 Choosing a typeface

 Different typefaces have different qualities.
 Imagine if someone sent you a business proposal set in Comic Sans.
 You’d file it in the waste basket, right?
 That’s because you could never take someone seriously who used such a silly font for professional purposes.
 But—surprise!—choosing the correct typeface for your logo is a lot harder than just remembering “don’t use Comic Sans.”

-Typefaces are usually divided into one of two categories: serif, and sans-serif.
+Typefaces are usually divided into one of two category: serif, and sans-serif.
 But this distinction actually says very little about the personality of a given font.
 A typeface can be traditional or avant-garde, geometric or humanist, international or rooted in a specific time and location, sophisticated or playful.
 Each typeface has a unique story to tell, and subtle differences can have a big effect on the impression that your wordmark makes on people.